Shareholders Of Cassava Sciences, Inc. Should Contact The Gross Law Firm Before February 10, 2025 To Discuss Your Rights - SAVA

-NEW YORK, Jan.
-9, 2025 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Cassava Sciences, Inc. (NASDAQ: SAVA ).
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+15, 2025 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Cassava Sciences, Inc. (NASDAQ: SAVA).

 Shareholders who purchased shares of SAVA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.